Ichimoku Indicator

 Calculation

-3) Chikou Span; Lagging Span; Green Line Today's closing stocks price drawn 26 stocks price periods behind
+3) Chikou Span: Lagging Span: Green Line Today's closing stocks price drawn 26 stocks price periods behind

-5) Senkou Span B; Leading Span B; (Highest High + Lowest Low) / 2, for the past 52 stocks price periods, drawn 26 stocks price periods ahead
+5) Senkou Span B: Leading Span B: (Highest High + Lowest Low) / 2, for the past 52 stocks price periods, drawn 26 stocks price periods ahead

-Kumo; Cloud; area between Senkou Span A and B
+Kumo: Cloud: area between Senkou Span A and B

-Bullish signal- Tenkan-Sen crosses the Kijun-Sen from below.
+Bullish signal - Tenkan Sen crosses the Kijun-Sen from below.

-Bearish signal- Tenkan-Sen crosses the Kijun-Sen from above.
+Bearish signal - Tenkan-Sen crosses the Kijun-Sen from above.

-Technical Analysis in Stocks Trading
+Analysis in Stocks Trading

 Very strong buy signal.

-Very strong sell signal.
+Very strong sell trading signal.

-If a bullish/ bearish crossover signal takes place within the Kumo (clouds) it is considered a medium strength buy or sell signal.
+If a bullish/ bearish crossover trading signal takes place within the Kumo (clouds) it is considered a medium strength buy or sell signal.

 A bullish crossover that occurs below the clouds is considered a weak buy signal while a bearish crossover that occurs above the clouds is considered a weak sell signal.

-Support & Resistance Levels
+Support and Resistance Areas

 - If stocks price is above the Kumo, the prevailing market stocks trend is said to be upwards.